UC Browser: Privacy and security vulnerabilities

-Security

-In March 2019, analysts at the anti-malware firm Doctor Web publicly disclosed that UC Browser and UC Browser Mini for Android was downloading and installing extra modules from the company's own servers via an unprotected HTTP channel.
-This exposed browser users to arbitrary remote code execution if an attacker was able to perform a man-in-the-middle attack to deliver malicious module (but no cases of exploitation were publicly disclosed).
+In March 2019, analysts at the anti-malware firm Doctor Web publicly disclosed that UC Browser and UC Browser Mini for Android were downloading and installing extra modules from the company's own servers via an unprotected HTTP channel.
+This exposed browser users to potential arbitrary remote code execution if an attacker was able to perform a man-in-the-middle attack to deliver malicious module (but no cases of exploitation were publicly disclosed).
 Furthermore, this violates Google Play policies that forbid Google Play apps from downloading any executable code from any sources outside of Google Play.
 In June 2020, a new version of its UC browser was added to the Google Play store with updated settings that comply with the store's security guidelines.

-According to tests on Qualys, a cloud security firm, and High-Tech Bridge, an internet security firm, UC Browser contains Logjam, FREAK, and POODLE vulnerabilities.
-UC Browser also uses an outdated RC4 cipher cryptography with deprecated SSL 3 or even SSL 2 protocols, which have many security flaws.

 In May 2019, Indian security researcher Arif Khan reported that the URL address bars on the UC Browser and UC Browser Mini apps were susceptible to URL spoofing.

-iOS incognito mode data harvesting

-In June 2021, it was discovered that the app is recording user data, sending IP addresses to Alibaba servers.
+In June 2021, it was discovered that the app was recording user data and sending IP addresses to Alibaba servers.